Southern Bluefin Tuna Fishery

 Performance against economic objective

+The SBTF typically has very little quota latency within a fishing season, indicating that net economic returns (NER) are likely to be positive.
 The SBTF is a high-value fishery, and analysis of recent economic trends suggests that the fishery remains profitable.
 However, given the biological status of the southern bluefin tuna stock, it is likely that a proportion of historical profits have been generated by unsustainable global harvest levels.
 Furthermore, the low biomass level of the stock poses a risk to the future flow of NER from this fishery.
 Rebuilding of the southern bluefin tuna stock under the current management arrangements would be considered an improvement in the fishery’s economic status.
-The management procedure is a significant step in the right direction.
-Because the procedure was only recently introduced, it is too early to assess its impact on economic performance.
+The importance of rebuilding the southern bluefin tuna stock is reinforced by the persistence of generally lower southern bluefin tuna prices and the growth in global bluefin tuna aquaculture production in recent years.

 23.4 Environmental status